INTRODUCING

 Please tell us a bit about your upcoming exhibition.
 What’s more, I would also like to know what you are reading at the moment!

 After announcing the timeline of “Interreality“ during the last performance at Sexauer, I wanted to fill this space with life.
 Therefore I travelled through different realities in different continents.
 Over the winter period, when all the trees are naked, I locked myself in the “Art Castle Beesenstedt” which is in the countryside.
-This was the perfect set up for the show I wanted to put together.
-I wanted to explore the fluidity of the setup objects (Rotation Paintings) by filling them with different memories, which on the one hand get dissolved by rotating them, while on the other hand they open up a new space of possible perception.
+This was the perfect setup for the show I wanted to put together.
+I was keen to explore the fluidity of the setup objects (Rotation Paintings) by filling them with different memories, which on the one hand get dissolved by rotating them, while on the other hand they open up a new space of possible perception.

-It allows the constant change of perspective and perception of the painting which I find fascinating.
-My painting language quotes the beginning of the 20th Century.
-Painters like Müller, Schmidt-Rotluff or even Chaim Soutine with his drunk landscapes, but also Arshile Gorky or others.
+It allows the constant change of perspective and perception of the painting, which I find fascinating.
+My painting language quotes the beginning of the 20th century.
+Painters like Müller, Schmidt-Rotluff, or even Chaim Soutine with his drunk landscapes, but also Arshile Gorky or others.

 A rumble of thunder is a metaphor of destroying and creating, which is the practice of art in itself.
 As a contradiction, a hashtag is a referential system of the digital space, interlinking references with each other and creating clusters of lineages.

-The digital space just persists – there is no time, no memory, no forgetting and no rebirth.
+The digital space just persists—there is no time, no memory, no forgetting and no rebirth.

 Alexander ISKIN | Solo Show